 Through implementation of the Proposed Action, as part of the demolition and renovation projects proposed, it is probable that LBP would be encountered.
+Lead surveys are required by certified lead building inspector for all renovation and demolition projects.
 The Base would duly inform the demolition contractor of the potential presence of LBP in the facilities marked for demolition.
 These demolition and renovation operations would strictly adhere to relevant federal, state, and local regulations, aiming to mitigate potential hazards to human health and the environment.
 While LBP itself may not be classified as hazardous waste, the materials containing LBP would necessitate disposal at a facility equipped to handle solid waste containing LBP.
 Waste is deemed hazardous under the guidelines outlined in 40 CFR Part 261 if it surpasses a maximum lead concentration of 5.0 milligrams per liter.
 The required management of both LBP and waste containing LBP, in accordance with the applicable regulations, would effectively prevent any substantial impacts.